 Join us for the Colloquia

 All former DS students are warmly welcome to the DS colloquia.
 These are opportunities to catch up with other former DSers, to meet students from this year’s class, and of course, to satisfy your insatiable curiosity about the Western Tradition.
-You’ll find the schedule for this year’s colloquia here.
+Read more about DS Colloquia here.